 For about three years, I hosted vacationers in our family home in New Smyrna Beach.
 Our guests were from all over the world, including a group of Russians.
 (They were very well behaved.)
 I had regulars who came back year after year because they loved the location (a block from the beach) and the price.
 I covered expenses and even made a small profit, and the guests saved money.

 Our house was fairly typical of what you’ll find online: three bedrooms, two baths, a full kitchen, family room, sunroom and patio with a barbecue, a driveway to park a car rental, and bicycles, coolers and beach gear in the garage.
 We didn’t have a private pool, but many rentals do.
-We charged between $1,500 and $2,000 per week, including taxes and fees, and we blocked out two days on each side of a rental for cleaning.
+We charged between $2,000 per week, including taxes and fees, and we blocked out two days on each side of a rental for cleaning.

 We welcomed our guests with a bottle of wine, flowers, fresh coffee, a personalized guide to the community with restaurant recommendations, and all the toys they would need for the beach.